EddieKHHo/EddieKHHo.github.io/_posts/2021-05-15-Classify-telescope-images-part1.md

   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 ---

-This project consists of two parts: [Part 1]({% post_url 2021-05-15-Classify-telescope-images-part1 %}){:target="_blank"} aims to explore the data optimize classifiers by fine-tuning hyperparameter.
-[Part 2]({% post_url 2021-05-25-Classify-telescope-images-part2 %}){:target="_blank"} continues with the fine-tuned models and optimize the classifiers via their decision thresholds.
+This project consists of two parts: [Part 1]({% post_url 2021-05-15-Classify-telescope-images-part1 %}){:target="blank"} aims to explore the data optimize classifiers by fine-tuning hyperparameter.
+[Part 2]({% post_url 2021-05-25-Classify-telescope-images-part2 %}){:target="blank"} continues with the fine-tuned models and optimize the classifiers via their decision thresholds.

 ## Signals from MAGIC telescopes